l3pp4rd/dmenu/README.md

 ## Requirements

 In order to build dmenu you need the Xlib header files.
+See **config.mk** for details.

 ## Installation